Elections in Canada: Length of election campaigns

 The length of election campaigns can vary, but under the Elections Act, the minimum length of a campaign is 36 days and the maximum length of the campaign is 50 days.
-Also section 5 of the Charter requires that the Parliament sit at least once every twelve months, and thus a campaign would have to conclude in time for returns to be completed and parliament to be called into session within twelve months of the previous sitting.
+Section 5 of the Charter also requires that the Parliament sit at least once every twelve months; therefore, a campaign would have to conclude in time for returns to be completed and parliament to be called into session within twelve months of the previous sitting.
 The federal election date must be set on a Monday (or Tuesday if the Monday is a statutory holiday).

 The first two elections, the 1867 election and the 1872 election, took place over several weeks.

 The 1872 election was both the second shortest and the longest campaign in history.
 Parliament was dissolved on July 8, 1872, while the writ was dropped on July 15, 1872.
 Voting occurred from July 20 to October 12.
 Therefore, the campaign started 12 days after dissolution of Parliament and 5 days after the writ, and was concluded 96 days (13 weeks plus 5 days) after dissolution and 89 days after the writ.

 Every subsequent election has occurred on a single day.
-Of these elections, the longest election campaign, in terms of days from dissolution to election day, was that of 1926 election, following the King-Byng Affair, which lasted 74 days.
+Of these elections, the longest election campaign, in terms of days from dissolution to election day, was that of 1926 election, following the King–Byng Affair, which lasted 74 days.

 In terms of days from writ to election day, the longest campaign had been the 1980 election, which lasted 66 days.
 It was surpassed by the 2015 election, which was 78 days long from writ to election day, making it the longest campaign for a one-day election, exceeded in length only by that of 1872.